- J.D., University of San Diego, 2002, magna cum laude, Order of the Coif, San Diego Law Review

-Represents Sony Corporation of America and Sony Electronics Inc. in patent lawsuit relating to executable online applets downloaded over the Internet.
+Represents Sony Corporation of America and Sony Electronics Inc. in a patent lawsuit relating to executable online applets downloaded over the Internet.
 We obtained summary judgment of non-infringement on behalf of Sony and the case was dismissed with prejudice.

 - LendingTree v.
 Zillow, et al. (N.D.
 N.C.)

 Represents LendingTree in an antitrust and patent infringement lawsuit involving a method and computer network for coordinating a loan over the Internet.
 Successfully defeated antitrust claims brought against LendingTree.
 The case is currently on appeal.

 - TCL Communication Technology Holdings v.
 Telefonaktienbolaget LM Ericsson and Ericsson Inc. (C.D.
 Cal.)

 Represents TCL Communication in breach of contract and declaratory judgment action relating to FRAND and the IPR policies of ETSI and 3GPP relating to 2G GSM/GPRS/EDGE, 3G UMTS and 4G LTE.

 - Ericsson Inc. and Telefonaktienbolaget LM Ericsson v.
 TCL Communication Technology Holdings, et al. (E.D.
 Tex.)

 - Smartphone Technologies v.
 TCL Communication Technology Holdings and TCT Mobile (E.D.
 Tex.)

 - MLR, LLC v.
 TCL Communication Technology Holdings Limited (N.D.
 Ill.)

-Represents TCL Communication in six patent infringement lawsuit involving Wi-Fi enabled and broadband-capable portable handsets.
+Represents TCL Communication in a six patent infringement lawsuit involving Wi-Fi enabled and broadband-capable portable handsets.